 The RF 85mm f/1.2 looks ludicrously large on a svelte EOS R-series body, and is massively expensive to buy.
 But while it’s big in build and price, it’s utterly supersized in terms of image quality and all-round performance.

 Image sharpness is astonishingly high in the central region of the frame, even when shooting wide-open.
-Longitudinal or ‘bokeh’ fringing is incredibly well controlled when shooting wide-open and becomes entirely negligible even when narrowing the aperture just a little.
-The overall quality of bokeh is simply unbeatable, and defocused points of light remain particularly well-rounded when stopping down.(opens in new tab)
+The overall quality of bokeh is simply unbeatable, and defocused points of light remain particularly well-rounded when stopping down.
+See our full Canon RF 85mm f/1.2L USM review (opens in new tab).(opens in new tab)

 Samyang has made quite a successful model out of making budget-friendly lenses for full-frame systems, and the Samyang AF 85mm f/1.4 RF is an impressively refined version of this formula.
 It may not be quite at the level of Canon's own RF 85mm f/1.2, but at half the weight and a quarter of the price, it's hard to complain.

 The Samyang AF 85mm f/1.4 RF acquits itself well optically, producing images of pleasing sharpness even when full wide open.
 The focusing action works well, with relatively little hunting, and the mechanism is extremely quiet, though not quite silent.
 It's got the 12-pin connection characteristic of RF-mount, so you do get the pleasing speeds the system is known for, though one thing that's missing is the in-camera optical correction; the EOS R cameras recognise the lens, but don't have any profiles for it.
 That might be coming in a future update, or it might not.